topherjn/Capstone/README.md

 ### Summary of Jira Sprints

 In the [Jira sprints](./Jira/) we learned how to implement Scrum methodology and use the Jira tool while practicing the concepts we learned in the accompanying module.
-For instance, we started a sprint, assigned issues to ourselves, wrote SQL scripts to address said issues, and closed the sprint with the appropriate documentation of our work done.
+For instance, we started a sprint, assigned issues to ourselves, created SQL scripts, Python code, and other solutions to address said issues, and closed the sprint with the appropriate documentation of our work done.

 ### Core Capstone Components